KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/setup/chromebook-instructions.md

 Your container may automatically turn off if you leave it idle for too long.
 Right click on "KCWIT" container and select **Restart**.
 You will have to navigate to the correct directory and depending on how long the container was idle, you may have to reinstall Node and npm.
 Check steps 5 & 6 above on how to check the Node & npm versions.
    {% endhint %}

 1. You will use the built in code editor tonight.
+   {% hint style='tip' %}
 CodeAnywhere will help you identify unsaved work for each file by showing a little circle by the filename.
+   {% endhint %}

 1. Pick up with the worksheet starting at [Initialize the Project- package.json](/worksheet/part_1_setup.html#packagejson).